deity-io/falcon-platform-docs/versioned_docs/version-2/platform/integration/stripe.md

 You'll need your API keys later.

-### 2. Add your Stripe details to your Falcon Platform config
+### 2. Add your Stripe details to your DEITY Platform config

 If you're using our example app `demo-v2` all you need to do now is add your Stripe details to your server side config.